Palace of Charles of Lorraine: Contemporary (1960s–present)

 With the construction of the Mont des Arts/Kunstberg complex in the 1960s, it was decided to demolish more than three quarters of the palace.
 Since then, once through the gate, the visitor discovers a space amputated in its original momentum, despite its fine quality.
-If some admirable salons have been preserved behind the facades, it is however possible to associate the heavy interventions of the 1960s with a facade operation.
+If some admirable salons have been preserved behind the façades, it is however possible to associate the heavy interventions of the 1960s with a façade operation.
 These demolitions removed all traces of the old Palace of Nassau from which the new wing was born, so that today only the uprooted extension remains.

 Since 22 November 2001, the palace has been listed as a protected monument by the Monuments and Sites Directorate of the Brussels-Capital Region.
 It closed in 2017 for renovations, and reopened in 2019.
 Today, it serves as a museum for 18th-century items.
 The exhibits originate from the collections of the Royal Museum of Art and History (RMAH) and the Royal Library of Belgium (KBR).
 The palace also hosts the Royal Library's temporary exhibitions.

 Description

-The Palace of Charles of Lorraine counts five halls, each decorated in stucco and silk, whose interiors are reminiscent of the Austrian Netherlands and the Bishopric of Liège in the 18th century.
+The Palace of Charles of Lorraine counts five halls, each decorated in stucco and silk, whose interiors are reminiscent of the Austrian Netherlands and the Prince-Bishopric of Liège in the 18th century.
 An impressive staircase, adorned with a statue of Hercules sculpted by the Flemish sculptor Laurent Delvaux, leads up to the first-floor rotunda.
 The rotunda's paving includes a central rosette made up of 28 types of Belgian marble, a sample of the Prince's collection of 5,000 minerals.